Testing Before You Buy

 Q: Why do I have to test for accessibility?
 Isn't there someone else who should be doing this kind of test?

 A: Creating an inclusive environment is everyone's responsibility.
 You are in a position that allows you to choose software or electronic devices.
-Just as you vet for security you must also perform an initial vetting for accessibility.
+Just as you perform an initial vetting for security you must also perform an initial vetting for accessibility.
 Once a product is chosen, and we have all the necessary information detailed above, we will perform more in-depth testing for WCAG compliance.

 Have more questions?